 There has been considerably more research focused on the biophysical aspects of wildland fire than has been directed at equally important socio-political issues.
-Thus we can assuredly state that fire-wise landscaping and construction materials will help reduce the incidence of homes lost to wildfire; we are less confident as to how to ensure such practices are implemented.
+Thus, we can assuredly state that fire-wise landscaping and construction materials will help reduce the incidence of homes lost to wildfire; we are less confident as to how to ensure such practices are implemented.
 Smoke is an archetypal issue-technically well-understood but socio-politically complex and difficult.

-Each subteam produced one or more conceptual models of the processes operating within their area of interest.
+Each sub-team produced one or more conceptual models of the processes operating within their area of interest.
 Collectively, these conceptual models create a rich tapestry that illustrates the extensiveness, complexity and interconnectedness of wildland fire.
 Along with the information summarized on existing analytical models and data sources, the conceptual models provide a strong foundation for building more rigorous models in Phase III that can be used to compare and contrast alternative strategies for reducing risk.
+It is recognized that the model development process and model analysis in Phase III must be conducted in a collaborative and fully transparent manner to meet a level of trust and acceptance by the agencies and the public.